 It is a lovely peaceful place where volunteers meet and work, local people walk and sit, and children play and learn.

 Better Balmedie was set up in 2009 to make improvements to the appearance of Balmedie.
 Over the years Better Balmedie volunteers have planted and maintained planters and barrels, installed benches, picked up litter, and generally helped to keep the village looking good.

-Better Balmedie is now developing a base in the land surrounding Balmedie Congregational Church which will include a potting shed and raised beds – a place for members to meet and the community to enjoy.
+Better Balmedie is now developing a base in the land surrounding Balmedie Congregational Church which includes a potting shed and raised beds – a place for members to meet and the community to enjoy.

 Whatever it is that you really want to do - get fitter, meet new people or just feel better today - walking is the easy way to a happier, healthier you!

-Our free weekly health walks are short, low-level walks starting and finishing at Balmedie library with a social cup of tea or coffee for £1 at the Beachside cafe afterwards.
+Our free weekly health walks are short, low-level walks starting and finishing at Balmedie library with a social cup of tea or coffee for £1 at the Beachside Coffee Shop afterwards.

 © Copyright Belhelvie Community Trust.

 All Rights Reserved.

 Supporting groups, clubs and developing new projects in various parts of the parish since 2014